darklaunch/darklaunch.com/blog/2011/02/26/ubuntu-print-to-pdf-install-a-pdf-printer.md

         <div>
             anonymous &ndash; Nov 8, 2011
             <div>
-                <p>The "Print to File" option doesn't work in non-gtk apps, then is when cups-pdf is usefull (from wine, java...)</p>
+The "Print to File" option doesn't work in non-gtk apps, then is when cups-pdf is usefull (from wine, java...)
             </div>
         </div>
     </li>